AmeliaBR/miniSpeechRecognition/README.md

 miniSpeechRecognition
 ==

+### WEBKIT ONLY (for now)

-125b speech recognizer (open the page, talk and read the result in your default language)
+100b speech recognizer (open the page, talk and read the result in your default language)

 http://xem.github.io/miniSpeechRecognition

-126b background color setter (say a color name or "chucknorris" and it will be applied to the body)
+101b background color setter (say a color name or "chucknorris" and it will be applied to the body)

 http://xem.github.io/miniSpeechRecognition/color.html